- Our Mission Statement

 The goal of wastewater treatment in any community is to eliminate disease-causing bacteria and to protect the environment for human and aquatic life.
 Before modern methods of wastewater treatment were introduced, the spread of life-threatening diseases was common in most communities across the country.
 Johnson County Wastewater's role in the county is to ensure that our streams, rivers, and lakes are free from disease-causing bacteria and viruses that are harmful to the public health.
 As we learn more about the importance of protecting our natural resources, wastewater treatment becomes an obvious defense against water pollution.

-- Johnson County Wastewater provides sanitary sewer service to more than 400,000 people throughout the County.
+- Johnson County Wastewater provides sanitary sewer service to more than 500,000 people throughout the county.

 - The wastewater system covers a service area of more than 172 square miles and 16 cities.

-- Johnson County Wastewater operates a total treatment capacity of nearly 64 million gallons per day.
+- Johnson County Wastewater's permitted treatment capacity in 2019 was approximately 60.4 million gallons per day.

-- Johnson County Wastewater processed an average of 18.5 billion gallons of wastewater in 2015, equivalent to filling Kansas City’s Sprint Center more than 87 times.
+- Johnson County Wastewater processed 18.3 billion gallons of wastewater in 2019, equivalent to filling Kansas City’s T-Mobile Center more than 84 times.

-- In 2015, Johnson County Wastewater had a 99.89 percent compliance rate with regard to Nattional Pollutant Discharge Elimination System (NPDES) limits.
-Of a possible 2,724 violations, the department recorded only three violations for the year.
+- In 2019, Johnson County Wastewater had a 99.40 percent compliance rate with regard to National Pollutant Discharge Elimination System (NPDES) limits.
+Of a possible 2,155 violations, the department recorded only ONE violation for the year.

-- Johnson County Wastewater is big business with the replacement value of more than 5,600 aboveground assets, including six major treatment plants and 31 pump stations.
-Underground assets include more than 2,250 miles of sewer line, including approximately 58,000 manholes, approximately, 24 miles of active low-pressure sewers, and 42 miles of active force mains.
+- Johnson County Wastewater is big business with more than 5,600 aboveground assets, including six major treatment plants and 31 pump stations.
+Underground assets include more than 2,325 miles of sewer line, including approximately 58,000 manholes, approximately 27 miles of active low-pressure sewers, and 41 miles of active force mains.
 The estimated replacement value of the entire system is more than $2 billion.
 The miles of sewer lines would span the distance between Johnson County's Administration Building in Olathe to New York City and back.